 After three spinal surgeries — the last of which left her with nerve damage down her left side — Lacey steadily worked to rehabilitate her body by deepening her practice.
 Rediscovering her physical strength, balance, and gait made it clear that yoga's health benefits were undeniable.

-After nearly a decade working in the entertainment industry, Lacey became Yoga Alliance-certified with April Martucci's FireDragonYoga™ teacher training in 2012 and immediately began covering classes at studios in Brooklyn— all while still working full-time at MTV Networks.
+After nearly a decade working in media, Lacey became Yoga Alliance-certified with April Martucci's FireDragonYoga™ teacher training in 2012 and immediately began covering classes at studios in Brooklyn— all while still working full-time at MTV Networks.

 Her second teacher training was conducted a year later by Abhyasa Yoga Center founder, J. Brown.
 Focused on simple, breath-centered yoga for all walks of life, the training helped Lacey become even more sensitive to students with injuries, chronic illnesses, limited mobility, and trauma.